chi-n-nguyen/any-mcp/README.md

 ### Using the Notion MCP Example

 The repository includes a complete Notion MCP implementation at `examples/notion_mcp_server.py` that serves as a comprehensive template for building your own MCP servers.
 This example demonstrates all the essential patterns and best practices.

+**Try the Rich CLI**: Run `python3 notion_cli.py` for a beautiful, interactive interface to test your Notion MCP!

 #### Key Components Demonstrated